NANCY LANGSTON LINOCUTS

 Her prints convey changes to wildlife--particularly birds and reindeer--in cold regions, where the waters are rising, forests are dying, fire cycles are changing, wildlife is vanishing, and people are struggling.
 But these are the places that we still love, places that remain heartbreakingly beautiful even as they undergo massive transformation.

-Author of six books on reindeer, Lake Superior, toxics, climate change, and old growth forests, I am Distinguished Professor Emerita of Environmental History at Michigan Technological University.
-I have been the recipient of fellowships from the University of Stavanger’s Greenhouse Center for the Environmental Humanities (visual arts), the Fulbright Foundation, the Mellon Foundation, the Marshall Foundation, the National Science Foundation, the National Humanities Center, the American Philosophical Society, and the American Council of Learned Societies.
+Author of six books on reindeer, Lake Superior, toxics, climate change, and old growth forests, she is Distinguished Professor Emerita of Environmental History at Michigan Technological University.
+She has been the recipient of fellowships from the University of Stavanger’s Greenhouse Center for the Environmental Humanities (visual arts), the Fulbright Foundation, the Mellon Foundation, the Marshall Foundation, the National Science Foundation, the National Humanities Center, the American Philosophical Society, and the American Council of Learned Societies.
+She has been awarded the Distinguished Scholar Award from the American Society of Environmental History, the highest honor in environmental history.

 Powered by Create your own unique website with customizable templates.